 Finally, take advantage of our partner network!
 If kestrels aren’t moving in to any of your boxes and you would still like to visit an occupied nest, try contacting a fellow American Kestrel Partnership researcher in your area to see if they would be willing to take you along on a monitoring visit.
 This is exactly the collaboration we hope to facilitate through the Partnership, and the visit might give you insight into how you can better attract kestrels to your own box(es).

 As European Starlings are an invasive species, many nestbox programs remove their nesting material and eggs from boxes to curb nesting competition.
-However, we recommend that partners do not interfere in this way, since we are investigating nesting competition and can only do so with information on breeding starlings.
 If you do choose to remove starling nests, make sure to record this.

 Please note: it is illegal to remove or destroy the eggs, feathers or chicks of any species covered under the Migratory Bird Treaty Act (starlings are not protected under this act).
 Non-kestrel species will sometimes use kestrel boxes, but please do not remove them.
 Tell us about them instead!

 Look around for hunting territory.
-Is there plenty of low vegetation nearby?
+Is there plenty of grassy vegetation nearby?
 How many rodents and insects are found in the area?
-How many trees are nearby? (kestrels need hunting perches, but avoid heavily forested areas).
-We also suggest placing nestboxes at least 6-7 feet off the ground, in an area with relatively low human activity.
+How many trees are nearby? (kestrels prefer open areas).
+We also suggest placing nestboxes at least 8-10 feet off the ground, facing in a SE direction, in an area with relatively low human activity.
+Avoid busy roads.

 Do not leave food out for kestrels.
 You could attract kestrel predators instead.